History and Future of Welding Robots

 Welding jobs that require a high level of skill and dexterity, such as pipe welding, will not be replaced by welding robots anytime soon.
 In addition to this, programmers and welding robot operators will also be in demand as welding automation becomes more common.

 Welding automation technology has brought about many changes in the welding industry.
-These shifts have led to new welding processes and methods, which welders will need to be knowledgeable about in order to adjust as the industry changes.
+These shifts have led to new welding processes and methods.
+Welders will need to be knowledgeable about in order to adjust as the industry changes.

 Welders who are able to weld in different positions will also be more advantageous.
 As welding robot automation continues to evolve, it’s likely that welding robots will be used in more welding jobs in the future.